 In 1959 Fairman joined David Brown’s Aston Martin team and as Moss’ co-driver, he won twice.
 In one instance, while leading the Nurburgring 1,000 Kms it began to rain and on his sixth lap, slowed by another car, he lost control and spun into a ditch.
 As he wasn’t allowed any external help, he managed to push the car back onto the track, denting its rear in the process.
 Upon returning the muddied DBR1 to the pits, Moss returned to the race and overhauled a couple of Ferraris to win by 41 seconds.
 In September, partnered by Moss and Carroll Shelby he won the Tourist Trophy race which that year was at Goodwood.

 He continued with his Formula One career and in 1961, he was the last man ever to start a Grand Prix with a front engine car and the first to drive a four-wheel drive car at the British Grand Prix.
-Run by the Rob Walker Racing Team, the car in question was designed by Ferguson Research Ltd, the experimental Ferguson P99.
+Run by the Rob Walker Racing Team, the car in question was designed by Ferguson Research Ltd (where ex-racing driver Tony Rolt was now working), the experimental Ferguson P99.
 Unfortunately Fairman’s race ended when his teammate Moss was disqualified after suffering from brake failure in his Lotus 18, taking over the 4WD machine in Fairman’s stead.

 In 1963 Fairman scored seventh place driving a Porsche, in his last Formula One race, the non-Championship Imola Grand Prix.
 He then focused on running the family precision tool company.